Fraunhofer-AISEC/codyze-evaluator/documentation/docs/user-guide.md

 **Sources of Queries are not available**

 Sometimes, IntelliJ has difficulties finding the source files of the queries.
 For queries or concepts contained in the `codyze-query-catalog` it might be necessary to manually click on "Choose Sources" after click on a symbol and then choosing the folder `codyze-query-catalog/src/main/kotlin`.
-Similarilly, if a query or concept is defind directly in the evaluation project (as shown in the `evaluate-hardened-openstack` example project), "Choose Sources" must be chosen and the `src/main/kotlin` folder of the (example) evalaution project must be selected.
+Similarly, if a query or concept is defined directly in the evaluation project (as shown in the `evaluate-hardened-openstack` example project), "Choose Sources" must be chosen and the `src/main/kotlin` folder of the (example) evaluation project must be selected.

 ## Contents